ioBroker/ioBroker.build/README.md

 # ioBroker.build

-Build installation packages for ioBroker.
+Windows installer Build installation packages for ioBroker.

-Prerequires:
+Pre-requires:
 - Node JS with NPM
 - Windows to build .exe and debian to build .deb
 - Internet connection, because the **ioBroker.nodejs** will be downloaded by grunt.